Chapter 13 Trustee General Information

 - Hearings before the judge are merely opportunities for the judge to hear both sides of a disputed issue, and not a means to harm or punish you.
 You should not be frightened or nervous about a court date.

-- Every 6 months during your Chapter 13 plan, you will receive a report of the status of your case.
-These reports—called semi-annual reports—are sent in February and August of each year.
+- Once a year during your Chapter 13 plan, you will receive a report of the status of your case.
+This report—called an annual report—is sent in February of each year.

 - They present information about several different aspects of your case, including receipts, disbursements, claims and cash on hand. the report also presents the amount needed to pay out all claims; this will not be accurate if your case not confirmed or if a Motion to Allow and Bar Claims has not been granted.
 It may also not be accurate if the total priority and secured claims exceed the base plan amount.